 - The inhaled air moves through the nasal passages, and in the way of airflow to the lungs, sounds are produced through the air sacs in their head when air flows through it.

-- Dolphins have the capability to produce sounds of extremely higher frequency of 120 kHz.
+- Dolphins can produce sounds of an extremely higher frequency of 120 kHz.

 - Dolphins navigate, protect themselves, locate prey and hunt through echolocation.